 also use energy and detergents.

-The best way to save water in the laundry is to make sure that you
+- The best way to save water in the laundry is to make sure

 select the right washing machine.
 Select one that has a water rating of